shivalikachavan/p8105_final/final_report/Final_Report.md

 around 5–8 percentage points, depending on age group.
-Men and women are affected similarly, which doesn’t align with the Couture et al. findings, likely because we were looking at a larger dataset which included post-COVID observations.
+Men and women are affected similarly, which doesn’t align with the Couture et al. findings, likely because we were looking at a larger dataset which included post-COVID-19 observations.
 Younger adults (18–24) have the highest baseline mental health risk, but legalization effects are somewhat stronger for those 25–44.
 These associations cannot establish causality (due to cross-sectional BRFSS data), but they indicate a